-Council passed the new TMDL plan in April of 2019.
+Council passed the new TMDL plan in April of 2019 and filed the annual report in January 2020.

 Streets

 Council has acknowledged the general condition of the transportation system several times over the last ten years.
 The reality is simple.
 Road construction in the past consisted of putting asphalt over rocks and, in some cases, dirt.
 Road bases were not constructed to any known acceptable standard.
 The result is that many of the City's streets are crumbling.
 Without the proper drainage infrastructure in place, it makes it next to impossible to improve the roads properly due to the associated costs associated of such an endeavor.
 The City has been replacing asphalt in certain areas where drainage does exist.
 The City cannot afford to reconstruct the roads properly without assessing massive costs to abutting property owners through the local improvement district (LID) process or other financial formula.